Nebius-Academy/boltz2-mk8s/tutorial.md

 These commands will install the following tools:

-- **[`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl)** — the Kubernetes command-line interface.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) — the Kubernetes command-line interface.
-- **[`jq`](https://jqlang.org/download/)** — a lightweight JSON processor, used here to parse JSON output from the Nebius AI Cloud CLI and extract resource IDs for other commands.
+- [jq](https://jqlang.org/download/) — a lightweight JSON processor, used here to parse JSON output from the Nebius AI Cloud CLI and extract resource IDs for other commands.
-- **[`helm`](https://helm.sh/docs/intro/install/)** — a package manager for Kubernetes that simplifies deployment and management of applications by packaging them into reusable charts.
+- [helm](https://helm.sh/docs/intro/install/) — a package manager for Kubernetes that simplifies deployment and management of applications by packaging them into reusable charts.
-- **[Nebius AI Cloud CLI](https://docs.nebius.com/cli/quickstart)** — the command-line interface for managing all Nebius AI Cloud resources.
+- [Nebius AI Cloud CLI](https://docs.nebius.com/cli/quickstart) — the command-line interface for managing all Nebius AI Cloud resources.

 The last command, `nebius profile create`, opens the Nebius AI Cloud web console sign-in screen in your browser.
 Sign in to complete the initialization.

-Run the following commands to verify that all required tools are installed correctly:
+Run the following commands to verify that all required CLIs and tools are installed correctly:

 ```bash
 kubectl version --client